 In Professional Wrestling, a "Triple Crown Championship" is not a championship in and of itself.
 Rather, it's a special achievement given to wrestlers who have won three of a single promotion's championships.
 In almost all cases, this includes a world championship, another singles (mostly the second-tier) championship, and a Tag Team championship.
 Promotions to officially recognize Triple Crown winners are WWE, TNA/Impact Wrestling, Ring of Honor, and New Japan as well as the defunct promotions WCW, ECW, and Lucha Underground.
 New Japan's version differs from all the others in that its Triple Crown includes only singles championships.

-All Elite Wrestling will introduce its own take on this concept by the end of 2023.
-Unlike the standard Triple Crown methodology, its version, to be known as the American Triple Crown Championship, will include singles championships from three different promotions—AEW, its sister promotion Ring of Honor, and its partner promotion New Japan.
-On December 30, 2023 at AEW's Worlds End show, the final of its Continental Classic tournament will be held, with the winner receiving the new AEW Continental Championship, the ROH World Championship, and the NJPW Strong Openweight Championship.
-From that point, all three championships will be defended collectively.
+All Elite Wrestling introduced its own short-lived take on this concept in late 2023.
+Unlike the standard Triple Crown methodology, its version, the American Triple Crown Championship, included singles championships from three different promotions—AEW, its sister promotion Ring of Honor, and its partner promotion New Japan.
+On December 30, 2023 at AEW's Worlds End show, Eddie Kingston defeated Jon Moxley in the final of its Continental Classic tournament, adding the new AEW Continental Championship to the ROH World Championship and NJPW Strong Openweight Championship he already held.
+Initially, all three championships were defended collectively, but this Triple Crown concept ended on the March 20, 2024 edition of Dynamite, when Kazuchika Okada defeated Kingston for the Continental Championship in a match in which Kingston's other belts weren't on the line.

 The only other special achievement higher than this is the Grand Slam Champion, which requires winning another singles (again, mostly second-tier) championship.
 As such, names of the wrestlers who have also achieved this feat will be in bold.